Decompositional equivalence: A fundamental symmetry underlying quantum theory

-In this situation, observers are faced with two unresolvable ambiguities.
-First, it is impossible, in principle, for an observer to distinguish changes in the state of a single system from the unobserved substitution of one system for another.
-In the world of Fig. 2, for example, $\mathbf{O}$ cannot determine whether a change in observed outcome from ``0'' to ``1'' reflects a change in the length of some single object that is in continuous contact with the meter stick, or a change in which object has been placed in contact with the meter stick.
-The states $| 0 \rangle$ and $| 1 \rangle$ are, therefore, ambiguous as to system; $\mathbf{O}$ cannot determine which system they are states of.
-Second, it is impossible, in principle, for an observer to determine whether a fixed state is the state of a fixed system.
-In the world of Fig. 2, the outcomes ``0'' and ``1'' are both ambiguous between many systems.
+The non-objectivity of system boundaries required by decompositional equivalence corresponds, from an observer's perspective, to an unresolvable ambiguity in the source of any detected outcome.
+In the world of Fig. 2, for example, $\mathbf{O}$ cannot determine whether a change in observed outcome from ``0'' to ``1'' reflects a change in the length of some single object that is in continuous contact with the meter stick or a change in which object has been placed in contact with the meter stick.
+Similarly, $\mathbf{O}$ cannot determine whether a fixed outcome of ``0'' or ``1'' indicates continuous contact with a single object or an exchange of one object for another with the same length.
 These ambiguities characterize the outcomes obtainable by any observer of any black box, regardless of the number of measurement devices that can be deployed or their resolution, as long as both are finite, i.e. as long as Landauer's Principle is respected.
-The well-known ``no-go'' theorems of quantum theory, including Bell's Theorem and the Kochen-Specker Theorem, follow from these ambiguities about the provenance of observational outcomes \cite{fields:13a}.

-Superpositions provide a natural mathematical representation of this in-principle ambiguity about the provenance of observational outcomes.
-While it is standard practice in presentations of quantum theory to treat the system as fixed and represent the system's states as superpositions, this practice has no formal basis and, as we have seen, implicitly violates decompositional equivalence.
-It is entirely equivalent, and intuitively far more natural, to treat the observed state as fixed and represent the system occupying that state as a superposition.
-It is, after all, the \textit{state} that is observed, as it is the state - being at this position, being this big, having this mass, moving this fast, etc. - that corresponds to the value(s) of one or more measurement outcomes.